-High-performance coach Pat Divilly tells us the five foods he thinks every athlete should include in their diet.
+High-performance coach Pat Divilly tells us the five foods he thinks should be included in every diet for an athlete

-With the world going crazy over energy gels, protein powders and meal-replacement bars, we much prefer to go au naturel.
+With the world going crazy over energy gels, protein powders and meal-replacement bars, we much prefer to go au natural as much as possible.
 Stick with the real stuff, the less processed the better.
-We asked Cotswold Outdoor Ambassador and high-performance coach Pat Divilly what the five foods every athlete should eat are and he reeled them off without hesitation.
+We asked; the high-performance coach, adventurer, and author of the book “Fit Mind”, Pat Divilly what the five foods every athlete should eat are and he reeled them off without hesitation.
 So, here they are…

 You can’t beat a bowl of porridge for breakfast.
 It’s sustainable energy throughout the day.
 According to Pat, if you are eating cereal you are going to crave sugar, so having a healthy breakfast tends to set you up for the day.
 It really is the ultimate energy food.
 Oats are one of the best sources of slow-releasing energy and a great source of B-vitamins, which are important for converting carbohydrates into energy for our cells.

 Any kind of green vegetable is super good for you, so spinach, watercress, broccoli, kale etc. Spinach is loaded with phytonutrients such as iron, calcium, magnesium and vitamins A, C and B6.
 The other health benefits of spinach include anti-cancer properties and boosting metabolism.